alper/alpernl/content/posts/distilling-meter-rhyme-and-verse-from-your-database/index.md

 Sounds like a very nice job.
 An important role already in journalistic and political organizations if they manage to see the need.
 In corporations any aspiring griot will have a hard time the further their work is diluted by PR/Legal/Accounting/Marketing and other departments.
 But most likely they won't hire one anyway.
 Those companies that have a solid (mutual) relation with the public and a track record of rapid innovation (like most web2.0 sites) will be in a better position to act than others (not to say that other companies can't benefit, but they'll have a lot of institutional learning and organizational change to do at the same time).

 The Griot goes beyond the already known [data scientist position](http://www.flickr.com/jobs/data_scientist/) which seems to be less of a conversational and more of an academic/metrics one and actually is a really tall order to fill.
-[More organizations are looking](http://benhammersley.com/post/781582006/chris-heathcote-anti-mega-griotism) for griots but because it is at the same time both broad and specialized ((The UX profession prides itself on T-shaped people but most people working there aren't nearly wide or deep enough for this work.)) that will be pretty hard.
+[More organizations are looking](http://benhammersley.com/post/781582006/chris-heathcote-anti-mega-griotism) for griots but because it is at the same time both broad and specialized [^1] that will be pretty hard.

 In the Netherlands there are already so few people active in the data field that it's even more difficult.
 I would [be a good fit for the role](http://www.monsterswell.com/), though I'm not looking for a permanent position —organizational embedding (i.e. **not** consulting) is I think an important requirement for somebody doing this.
 I know nrc.next has some people dedicated among which [Thalia Verkade](http://www.nrcnext.nl/blog/author/tverkade/).
 I don't know about the other papers.

 But maybe there are more that I am missing.
 Is your organization looking for data griots?
 Are you one yourself?
 I'd like to hear more.

 **Update:** My friends at [QD](http://qdtracking.com/) are doing some very cool things with internet tracking and have an open position for a function that borders on this: [A Statistical Market Researcher](http://qdtracking.com/nl/vacature).

+[^1]: The UX profession prides itself on T-shaped people but most people working there aren't nearly wide or deep enough for this work.